 Table of Contents

-IoT designers and engineers need to have a good understanding of cybersecurity concepts.
-This will help them understand the various kinds of attacks that can be conducted against IoT devices and how to implement security mechanisms on the devices to protect them against cyber attacks.
-In this section, we discuss some cybersecurity concepts that are required to understand IoT security.
+IoT designers and engineers need to understand cybersecurity concepts.
+This will help them understand the various attacks that can be conducted against IoT devices and how to implement security mechanisms to protect them against cyber attacks.
+This section discusses some cybersecurity concepts required to understand IoT security.

 What is cybersecurity

 Cybersecurity refers to the technologies, strategies, and practices designed to prevent cyberattacks and mitigate the risk posed by cyberattacks on information systems and other cyber-physical systems.
-It is sometimes referred to as information technology security as it involves the design and implementation of technologies, protocols, and policies to protect information systems against data thefts, illegal manipulation, and service interruption.
-The main goal of cybersecurity systems is to protect the hardware and software systems, networks, and data of individuals and organizations against cybersecurity attacks that may bridge the confidentiality, integrity, and availability of these systems.
+It is sometimes called information technology security, which involves developing and implementing technologies, protocols, and policies to protect information systems against data theft, illegal manipulation, and service interruption.
+The main goal of cybersecurity systems is to protect the hardware and software systems, networks, and data of individuals and organisations against cybersecurity attacks that may bridge these systems' confidentiality, integrity, and availability.

-After understanding when cybersecurity is, it is also important to understand what a cyberattack is.
-A cyberattack can be considered as any deliberate compromise of the confidentiality, integrity, or availability of an information system.
-That is unauthorized access to a network, computer system or digital device with a malicious intention to steal, expose, alter, disable, or destroy data, applications or other assets.
+After understanding cybersecurity, it is also essential to understand what a cyberattack is.
+A cyberattack can be considered any deliberate compromise of an information system's confidentiality, integrity, or availability.
+That is unauthorised access to a network, computer system or digital device with a malicious intention to steal, expose, alter, disable, or destroy data, applications or other assets.
 A successful cyberattack can cause a lot of damage to its victims, ranging from loss of data to financial losses.
 An organisation whose systems have been compromised by a successful cyber attack could lose its reputation and be forced to pay for damages incurred by customers due to a successful cybersecurity attack.

 The question is why should we be worried about cybersecurity attacks, especially in the context of IoT.
-The widespread adoption of IoT to improve business processes and personal well-being has created an exponential increase in the options available to cybercriminals to conduct cybersecurity attacks, increasing cybersecurity-related risks for businesses and individuals.
+The widespread adoption of IoT to improve business processes and personal well-being has exponentially increased the options available to cybercriminals to conduct cybersecurity attacks, increasing cybersecurity-related risks for businesses and individuals.
 This underscores the need for IoT engineers, IT engineers, and other non-IT employees to understand cybersecurity concepts.

 The confidentiality, integrity and availability (CIA) triad

 The CIA triad is a conceptual framework that combines three cybersecurity concepts, confidentiality, integrity, and availability, to provide a simple and complete checklist for implementing, evaluating, and improving cybersecurity systems.
-That is, they form a set of requirements that must be sacrificed by a cybersecurity system that is well-designed to ensure the confidentiality, integrity, and availability of information systems.
+They form a set of requirements that a well-designed cybersecurity system must sacrifice to ensure information systems' confidentiality, integrity, and availability.
 It provides a powerful approach to identify vulnerabilities and threats in information systems and then implement appropriate technologies and policies to protect the information systems from being compromised.
 It provides a high-level framework that guides organisations and cybersecurity experts when designing, implementing, evaluating, and auditing information systems.
-In the following paragraphs, we briefly discuss the elements of the CIA triad.
+In the following paragraphs, we briefly discuss the elements of the CIA triad (figure 1).

 Confidentiality

-It involves the technologies and strategies designed to ensure that sensitive data is kept private and not accessible to unauthorised individuals.
+It involves the technologies and strategies to ensure that sensitive data is kept private and inaccessible to unauthorised individuals.
 That is, sensitive data should be viewed only by authorised individuals within the organisation and kept private from unauthorised individuals.
-Some of the data collected by IoT sensors is very sensitive, and it is required that it is kept private and should not be viewed by unauthorised individuals with malicious intentions.
-Data confidentiality involves a set of technologies, protocols, and policies designed and implemented to protect data against unintentional, unlawful, or unauthorized access, disclosure, or theft.
-To ensure data confidentiality, it is important to answer the following questions:
+Some of the data collected by IoT sensors is very sensitive, and it must be kept private and should not be viewed by unauthorised individuals with malicious intentions.
+Data confidentiality involves a set of technologies, protocols, and policies designed and implemented to protect data against unintentional, unlawful, or unauthorised access, disclosure, or theft.
+To ensure data confidentiality, it is essential to answer the following questions:

 Integrity

 Integrity in cybersecurity involves technologies and strategies designed to ensure that data is not modified or deleted during storage or transportation by unauthorised persons.
-It is very important to maintain the integrity of the data to ensure that it is consistent, accurate, and reliable.
-In the context of IoT, integrity is the assurance that the data collected by the IoT sensors is illegally altered during transportation, processing, and storage, making it incomplete, inaccurate, inconsistent, and unreliable.
-The data can only be modified or altered by those authorised to do so.
+It is essential to maintain the integrity of the data to ensure that it is consistent, accurate, and reliable.
+In the context of IoT, integrity is the assurance that the data collected by the IoT sensors is not illegally altered during transportation, processing, and storage, making it incomplete, inaccurate, inconsistent, and unreliable.
+The data can only be modified or changed by those authorised to access it.
 The collected data must be kept complete, accurate, consistent and safe throughout its entire lifecycle in the following ways [1]:

 The IoT system designers, manufacturers, developers, and operators should ensure that the data collected is not lost, leaked, or corrupted during transportation, processing, or storage.
-As the data collected by IoT sensors is growing rapidly and lots of companies are depending on the results from the processing of IoT data for decision-making, it is very important to ensure the integrity of the data.
-It must be ensured that the IoT data collected is complete, accurate, consistent and secure throughout its lifecycle, as compromised data is of little or no interest to organisations and users.
+As the data collected by IoT sensors is growing and lots of companies depend on the results from the processing of IoT data for decision-making, it is vital to ensure the integrity of the data.
+It must be assured that the IoT data collected is complete, accurate, consistent and secure throughout its lifecycle, as compromised data is of little or no interest to organisations and users.
 Also, data losses due to human error and cyberattacks are undesirable for organisations and users.
 Physical and logical factors can influence the integrity of the data.

 The physical integrity of data could be enforced by:

-IoT system designers, manufacturers, and developers can adopt a variety of technologies and policies to ensure the integrity of the hardware from the IoT devices and communication to fog/cloud data centres.
+IoT system designers, manufacturers, and developers can adopt various technologies and policies to ensure the integrity of the hardware from the IoT devices and communication to fog/cloud data centres.

-Enforcing data integrity is a complex task that requires a careful integration of cybersecurity tools, policies, regulations, and people.
+Enforcing data integrity is a complex task that requires carefully integrating cybersecurity tools, policies, regulations, and people.
 Some of the ways that data integrity can be enforced include but are not limited to the following strategies:

 Availability

-The computing, communication, and data storage and retrieval systems should be accessible at any time and when needed.
+The computing, communication, and data storage and retrieval systems should be accessible anytime and when needed.
 Availability in the context of cybersecurity is the ability of authorised users or applications to have reliable access to the information systems when necessary at any time.
 It is one of the elements of the CIA triad that constitutes the requirement for designing secure and reliable information and communication systems such as IoT.
-Given that IoT nodes are being integrated into critical infrastructure and other existing infrastructure of companies and individuals, longer downtimes are not tolerated, making availability a critical requirement.
-Availability could result from any of the following causes:
+Given that IoT nodes are being integrated into critical infrastructure and other existing infrastructure of companies and individuals, longer downtimes are not tolerated, making availability a crucial requirement.
+Availability disruption could result from any of the following causes:

 Some of the ways to ensure the availability of information systems and data include the following: